Central Coast (New South Wales): Roads

 The roads that link Kariong with Doyalson (Pacific Highway, Dane Drive, Masons Parade, York Street, George Street, The Entrance Road, Oakland Avenue, Coral Street, Wilfred Barrett Drive, Budgewoi Road and Scenic Road) became known as the Central Coast Highway from 9 August 2006.

-The Central Coast's roads are maintained by both local councils as well as state roads by the NSW government; however, due to the relatively large geography maintenance issues often arise.
+The Central Coast's roads are maintained by the Central Coast Council as well as state roads by the NSW government; however, due to the relatively large geography maintenance issues often arise.

 Rail

-The western suburbs of the Central Coast are on the Main Northern railway line.
-The rail line is primarily used to provide mass transport for those that commute to Sydney and as such services are most frequent during peak commuter times (typically one hour before Sydney peak times in the morning and one hour after in the evening due to the distance).
-Gosford station is the central station on the line connecting with most bus services as well as taxis.
+The western and south-eastern towns and suburbs of the Central Coast are on the Main Northern railway line.
+The rail line is primarily used to provide mass transport for those that commute to Sydney or Newcastle and as such services are most frequent during peak commuter times (typically one hour before Sydney and Newcastle peak times in the morning and one hour after in the evening due to the distance).
+Gosford station is the largest and main railway station in the region, which is considered a rest stop for long rail services to Sydney, Newcastle, Tamworth, Armidale, Taree, Port Macquarie, Coffs Harbour, Grafton, Casino, Gold Coast and Brisbane.
+The line has connections with most bus services as well as taxis.
+Trains terminate at both Gosford and Wyong stations which are also utilised by long-distance services.

-Central Coast stations on the line are (from south to north):
+Central Coast railway stations on the Northern NSW line are (from south to north):